day8/re-frame/docs/Interceptors.md

 You might see that registration above as associating `:some-id` with two things: (1) a chain of interceptors and (2) a handler.

 Except, the handler is turned into an interceptor too.
-(We'll see how later)
+(We'll see how shortly)

 So `:some-id` is only associated with one thing: a 3-chain of interceptors, with the handler wrapped in an interceptor and put on the end of the other two.